Shuttle/Shuttle.Core.Transactions/README.md

 An implementation of the `ITransactionScopeFactory` interface provides instances of an `ITransactionScope` implementation.

-The `TransactionScopeFactory` provides a `DefaultTransactionScope` instance.
+The `TransactionScopeFactory` provides a `DefaultTransactionScope` instance if transaction scopes are `Enabled`; else a `NullTransactionScope` that implements the null pattern.

 ## Create